dkaslovsky/textnote/README.md

 ```

 ### Environment Variable Overrides
-Any configuration paramter can be overridden by setting a corresponding environment variable.
+Any configuration parameter can be overridden by setting a corresponding environment variable.
 Note that setting an environment variable does not change the value specified in the configuration file.
 The full list of environment variables is listed below and is always available by running `textnote --help`:
 ```